 Escalations in commercial real estate refer to specific clauses in lease agreements that allow landlords to increase rent over time.
 These clauses enable landlords to keep pace with rising costs associated with property ownership.

-Both gross leases and NNN leases will both have built-in lease escalation rates.
+Both gross leases and NNN leases will have built-in lease escalation rates.
 However, the base rent lease escalation rate will generally increase more each year with a gross lease rather than a NNN lease.
-With a NNN lease, the tenant will pay both base rent and additional rent.
+With an NNN lease, the tenant will pay both base rent and additional rent.
 The additional rent covers the costs of operating the space, including taxes, insurance, and common area maintenance fees.
-The variable costs of those expenses are covered under that second rent.
+The variable costs of those expenses are covered under the second rent.

 With a gross lease, all the costs of operating the space are built into the base rent.
 The owner must make sure to cover the increases in operational costs over time and throughout the term of the lease.